Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Methodology

 The input to the autoencoder is represented by the images obtained as a result of applying the \emph{image generation} process to I-Q samples collected from the wireless channel.
 At training time, we acquire I-Q samples corresponding to the typical behavior of the communication link.
 We denote images corresponding to such a scenario configuration as \emph{unjammed images}.
-We acquire $n$ I-Q samples and generate from them images of size $M \times N$.
+We acquire $n$ I-Q samples and generate images of size $M \times N$.
 In our deployment, $n=10^{5}$ and $M = N = 224$, to match the size of images used as input to various \ac{NN} (we compare our performance to two benchmark solutions using \ac{CNN} in Section~\ref{sec:results}).
-As encoder, we used the logarithmic sigmoid functions, with $K=16$ units (a.k.a. neurons).
-As a result, we obtain a latent representation of the input image, consisting of $K=16$ dimensions.
+As encoder, we used logarithmic sigmoid functions with $K=16$ units (a.k.a. neurons).
+As a result, we obtain a latent representation of the input image consisting of $K=16$ dimensions.
 Such a latent representation summarizes the relevant features of the input image, significantly compressing its dimension (compared to the input image).
-Then we submit the latent representation vectors to the decoder, using a linear decoder transfer function with a total number of $J = 50,176$ neurons.
+Then, we submit the latent representation vectors to the decoder using a linear decoder transfer function with a total number of $J = 50,176$ neurons.
 In our context, using the logistic sigmoid activation function in the decoder's units did not allow our solution to converge to a good solution.
-We suspect \textit{vanishing gradients} to be the cause, which is further supported by the better convergence we obtain when using linear activation functions in our decoder layer.
+We suspect \textit{vanishing gradients} to be the cause, further supported by the better convergence we obtain when using linear activation functions in our decoder layer.
 In principle, autoencoders allow the use of multiple hidden layers.
 Overall, the higher the number of hidden layers, the better the performance of the classifier at run-time, but also the higher the computational overhead of the methodology.
 Here, we use two hidden layers and the sparsity regularization technique, in line with the architecture of \emph{sparse nonlinear autoencoders}.
-As we show in Section~\ref{sec:results}, such a choice allows us to obtain remarkable classification accuracy, while achieving a computational cost lower than that of more complex architectures.
+As we show in Section~\ref{sec:results}, such a choice allows us to obtain remarkable classification accuracy while achieving a computational cost lower than that of more complex architectures.
+This process provides a reconstructed image of the same dimension as the input.
+We first convert the matrix of size $m \times n$ into a vector of dimension $d = M \cdot N$, concatenating the rows of the image one after the other.
+Then, we compute the \ac{mse} loss function as in Eq.~\ref{eq:mse_eq} (see Section~\ref{sec:autoencoders}).
+During training, we acquire several images corresponding to the regular (expected) behavior of the wireless channel, building a corresponding profile of such a channel when displayed through images (i.e., our hypothesis).
+We compute a threshold $\tau$ on such a profile, as explained in Section~\ref{sec:autoencoders}, to distinguish the \emph{regular channel conditions} from the unexpected one.
+At testing time, we compare the \ac{mse} value obtained from a run-time acquisition of the wireless channel with the threshold $\tau$ previously cited.
+Suppose that the \ac{mse} of the input image is equal to or greater than the threshold.
+In that case, the autoencoder produces a \emph{positive prediction}, meaning that a jammer affects the communication channel.
+Otherwise, when \ac{mse} is lower than the threshold, the autoencoder outputs a \emph{negative prediction}, meaning there is no jamming.
+In line with the logic of any \ac{ML} and \ac{DL} solution, the rationale of \sol\ aligns with statistical hypothesis testing methods.
+In the following, we provide more details on the autoencoder training process and the threshold selection methodology.